Guichaguri/cross-caller/README.md

   - Espruino
   - GraalJS
   - Nashorn
-  - Rhino (requires a workaround, see below)
+  - Rhino (requires an additional step, see below)
-  - Internet Explorer 10+ (requires a workaround, see below)
+  - Internet Explorer 10+ (requires an additional step, see below)
+  - njs (requires an additional step, see below)
   - engine262
+  - MuJS
 - Allows getting the caller function name, JS file, line number and position
 - Allows getting the caller up to the 8th depth in any of these JS engines
 - Small, only ~0.3 KB minified and gzipped